deepgramtech/deepgramtech.github.io/README.md

 ### When?

+## The first day will be on Wednesday 9th of October 2019, from 18 to 20.

  Every two weeks, on Wednesday, **from 18 to 20**.

  To be up to date, sync with our [Google Calendar](https://calendar.google.com/calendar/embed?src=i8m9ckbo5l0o38bc98ocui6mp8%40group.calendar.google.com&ctz=Europe%2FRome